-MS4 Inspection Report for the Town of Gamewell - Post-construction Site Runoff Control Program Implementation Status, Permit Citation: II.F.2.a.
+MS4 Inspection Report for the Town of Granite Falls - Post-construction Site Runoff Control Program Implementation Status, Permit Citation: II.F.2.a.
 Legal Authority, "At the time of inspection, the Town was utilizing a Caldwell County ordinance to implement the post-construction site runoff controls program.
-The Ordinance authorized Caldwell County, rather than the Town of Gamewell, to review plans, request information, and enter private property to conduct inspections of post-construction controls."
-Within Permit Year one of the NPDES Permit cycle, a Town ordinance was developed and adopted authorizing the Town, rather than the County to administer the aforementioned items.
-Within the ordinance established in Permit Year One enabling language granting the Town of Gamewell the ability to require deed restrictions and protective covenants (II.F.2.e.) will be included.
+The Ordinance authorized Caldwell County, rather than the Town of Granite Falls, to review plans, request information, and enter private property to conduct inspections of post-construction controls."
+The Town of Granite Falls has developed and adopted a Phase II stormwater ordinance to correct this issue.
+The Town of Granite Falls Phase II Stormwater ordinance includes enabling language granting the Town of Granite Falls the ability to require deed restrictions and protective covenants (II.F.2.e.).